This PDF is the current document as it appeared on Public Inspection on 08/13/2013 at 08:45 am.

 The proposed rule would amend existing regulations regarding labeling of PFDs.
-The Coast Guard is pursuing this amendment to existing standards to prevent misuse, misunderstandings, and inappropriate selection of PFDs without compromising the existing level of safety.
+The Coast Guard is pursuing this amendment to existing standards to prevent misuse, misunderstandings, and Start Printed Page 49417inappropriate selection of PFDs without compromising the existing level of safety.
 The proposed rule would promote maritime safety by eliminating confusion associated with type codes, and by improving understanding of PFD performance and use.

 The rulemaking would improve the relevance of markings on PFDs.
 The Coast Guard believes that removing irrelevant information would increase the likelihood that the user will read and understand the label, and thus select the proper PFD and be able to use it correctly.
 This would also provide benefits by reducing confusion among enforcement officers and the boating public over whether a particular PFD is approved and meets the relevant carriage requirements.

 The rulemaking also would harmonize our regulations with industry standards for label requirements.
 For recreational PFDs, which comprise about 97 percent of the U.S. PFD market, the approvals are based on industry consensus standards that contain marking requirements.
 By referring to those standards directly, the Coast Guard reduces regulatory redundancy and minimizes the risk of conflict between regulatory requirements and industry standards.